Window Cleaning

 Therefore, if you want to learn how to clean glass without streaks, keep reading!
-You’ll learn more about the tools, cleaning solutions, and techniques you need to use to achieve spotless, clear windows every time!
+You’ll discover more about the tools, cleaning solutions, and techniques you need to use to achieve spotless, clear windows every time!
+Don't skip any steps - all of them are very important if you don't ever want to deal with window streaks anymore!

 1. Gather Your Window Cleaning Equipment

 Before starting the cleaning process, gather the right window cleaning equipment.
-The proper tools can make the difference between a frustrating job and a streak-free finish.
 Here are some tips in this regard:

-- Forget about the soap and paper towels mix.
+• Forget about the soap and paper towels mix.
 Paper towels will be of no help in cleaning your windows without streaks because they leave lint behind.
 At the same time, cleaning your windows only with water and soap won’t be enough to remove all the dirt.
-You’ll also need vinegar in your solution.

 Next on our list is the cleaning solution.
 While you can definitely use a commercial glass cleaner, homemade cleaning solutions are just as effective – plus, they’re non-toxic and more environmentally-friendly.
 As such, mix all these ingredients to get the best homemade window cleaning solution: